Eschatologue/CM_wiki/docs/lore/geography.md

 ### Eastern Regions

-East of the mountain range is Gallia, a realm rich in magic and sorcery, often mockingly referred to as "The French" by the Londiniers.
+East of the mountain range is Gallia, a realm rich in magic and sorcery, often mockingly referred to as "The French" by the Londoners.
 Gallia's southwestern territories are covered in lush rainforests.

 ### Western Regions